Fall 2023 Undergraduate Research Symposium

 Friday, October 27, 2023

-The Fall 2023 Undergraduate Research Symposium is just around the corner!
+The Fall 2023 Undergraduate Research Symposium is here!

-This fall's symposium will coincide with Parent & Family Weekend, taking place in the Frick Forum and Emerson Auditorium (Bauer Hall) from 10AM - 2PM on Friday, October 27.
+This fall's symposium will coincide with Parent & Family Weekend, taking place from 10AM - 2PM on Friday, October 27.

-This event showcases the diverse range of research, creative and experiential learning projects conducted by WashU undergraduate students and mentored by WashU faculty.
+The event will showcase the diverse range of research, creative and experiential learning projects conducted by WashU undergraduate students and mentored by WashU faculty.
 It provides an important opportunity for undergraduate students to share their research, engage in peer networking and cross-disciplinary conversations, and develop presentation skills.
 Whether you are already involved with undergraduate research, curious about getting started, or just want to cheer on the presenters...

 Location and Time

-Frick Forum (posters) and Emerson Auditorium (oral presentations) in Bauer Hall
+Frick Forum (posters), Emerson Auditorium (faculty panel), classrooms BH160 and BH130 (oral presentations) in Bauer Hall

 Friday, October 27, 2023, multiple concurrent sessions from 10:00 AM - 2:00 PM

 The Fall 2023 Undergraduate Research Symposium agenda includes 2 parallel sequences of events.
 The poster sequence offers 3 poster sessions lasting 60 minutes each.
-The talk sequence offers 2 sessions of brief (i.e., 5-min) student oral presentations, interleaved with a faculty panel on getting started in research across disciplines.
+The presentation sequence offers multiple sessions of brief student oral presentations (i.e., 5 mins + 2 min Q & A), interleaved with a faculty panel on getting started in research across disciplines.

 Poster Sequence